Reviewing Vail Resorts (MTN) and Its Competitors

-Vail Resorts (NYSE: MTN) is one of 24 public companies in the “Miscellaneous amusement & recreation services” industry, but how does it weigh in compared to its competitors?
-We will compare Vail Resorts to related businesses based on the strength of its dividends, analyst recommendations, valuation, earnings, institutional ownership, profitability and risk.
+Vail Resorts (NYSE: MTN) is one of 24 public companies in the “Miscellaneous amusement & recreation services” industry, but how does it compare to its rivals?
+We will compare Vail Resorts to related businesses based on the strength of its earnings, dividends, profitability, risk, valuation, analyst recommendations and institutional ownership.

-This table compares Vail Resorts and its competitors gross revenue, earnings per share (EPS) and valuation.
+This table compares Vail Resorts and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue